huwenboshi/s-ldxr/docs/gcorsq.md

 ### Interpreting the output

-The output files of X-LDSC contain the following columns.
+The output files of S-LDXR contain the following columns.

 1. `ANNOT` name of the annotation